 - 1. H.R.
 317, P.L.
 100-149; H.R.
 2431, P.L 102-432.
-Supportive federal agency recommendations from the Forest Service, National Park Service, and Bureau of Land Management arose out of the draft Sierra National Forest Land and Resource Management Plan, 1986.
+Supportive federal agency recommendations from the Forest Service, National Park Service, and Bureau of Land Management (BLM) arose out of the draft Sierra National Forest Land and Resource Management Plan, 1986.
 In 1992 the Congress designated (H.R.
 2431) the BLM river segment between Lake McClure Reservoir and Briceburg, the latter where State Route 140 meets the Merced River on the way to Yosemite Valley.
 This designation enjoyed the support of the Merced Irrigation District (Merced ID) Board of Directors, Mariposa County, Federal agencies, and environmental groups.
 See Merced Canyon Committee Newsletter, Spring Summer 1991 for chronology and commentary; Committee reports on H.R.
 2431 (102-349) and S. 549 (Report 231, 102nd Congress) and Congressional Record floor statements at passage. - 2.
 H.R.
-869 would have allowed Lake McClure Reservoir to occupy a portion of the Merced Wild & Scenic River for a period of time, while H.R.
+869 would have allowed Lake McClure Reservoir to occupy a portion of the Merced Wild & Scenic River for a up to 60 days, while H.R.
 2578 de-designated this portion of the river.
 H.R.
 934 adopted the latter approach as well. - 3.
 See "Merced County CA: New Exchequer Spillway Modification, Request: Temporary Encroachment in a Wild & Scenic River," Merced County Association of Governments, circa 2011.
 Prepared in support of H.R.
 869. - 4.
 With the construction of the current Exchequer Dam in 1967, storage capacity at Lake McClure Reservoir is 1,024,00 acre-feet, an expansion from the 281,000 acre-feet impounded by the original Exchequer Dam.
-See History of the Merced Irrigation District, Merced and Mariposa Counties, California, 1999-1977, Kenneth McSwain, 1977. - 5.
-See Library of Congress website for the $112^{th}$ Congress for the text and bill history for H.R.
-869 and 2578.
-H.R.
-934 and H.R.
-5781 were introduced in the $113^{th}$ Congress. - 6.
-Administration Testimony, Ned Farquhar, Assistant Deputy Secretary, Department of the Interior, Before the House Natural Resources Committee Subcommittee on Public Lands and Environmental Regulations, H.R.
-934, April 18, 2013, p.
-1. However, technical revisions to national wild & scenic river boundaries have been made because of designations not intended by the Congress that were within or adjacent to water project works. - 7.
-The Merced ID briefing paper discusses changing the flood-space reservation in terms of a 400,000 acre-foot reservation.
-This existing reservation is for snowmelt, and the difference between the rainflood reservation and the snowmelt reservation is not discussed.
-However, the existing and contemplated reservations are depicted in the rainflood season, and the new reservation is described as a maximum of 292,400 acre-feet, lining up the metrics with a 57,000 acre-foot change in the 350,000 acre-feet rainflood reservation.
-The briefing paper does not describe any change in the snowmelt reservation or its operating procedures.
-The specific operational details for the existing floodwater-management operations are described in Exchequer Dam's water control manual and are briefly described by the following excerpt:
+See History of the Merced Irrigation District, Merced and Mariposa Counties, California, 1999-1977, Kenneth McSwain, 1977.